tendermint/atom_one/CALL_TO_ARMS.md

   governance, fact is the Cosmonauts with eyes to see are already planning to leave this network, so there is little reason to doubt that all the inflation will happen as they originally planned.

-* During the Cosmoverse event, Ethan Buchman put on screen Pepe the frog crucified on a cross, and another declared "No god", while proponents of the ATOM2.0 whitepaper donned satanic profile pictures on Twitter, especially Ethan Buchman who sported what can best be described as the second beast of the book of revelation (the one who administers the mark of the beast used to enact a globalist human control grid); thereby both acting as a dog-whistle for globalists, but also repelling good true christians and generally good people who are abhorred by such symbolism.

 * The justification for the $500M+ inflation was supposedly to inflate up-front for development and economic alignment given that ATOM2.0 turns the ATOM